Venue hire For lease Have your say Contact us arrow Subscribe

 Looking for things to do in North Sydney?
 Sub Base Platypus is an ideal setting for rest and recreation.

-Key objects and landmarks have been awoken at Sub Base Platypus … and they’re eager to have a conversation with you!
+Key objects have been awoken at Sub Base Platypus… and they’re eager to have a conversation with you!
 Look out for the red "Hello" signs to kickstart a lively and informative conversation.
+Need help?
+We recently added a new object, Hello Platypus, which harnesses AI to answer your burning questions – ask it anything!
+Plus: Stick around to the end of any conversation to find out how you can win a Cockatoo Island camping voucher worth up to $109 (T&Cs apply).

 Koskela is an Australian-owned, purpose-led furniture and homewares brand whose flagship store is located on the scenic waterfront of Sub Base Platypus.
 Their showroom features their distinctive furniture collection alongside products from a diverse range of makers who share their beliefs, including First Nations creators.